 - Column header names should not include spaces or special characters such as ‘/’ (forward slash).
 Underscores are permitted.

 - Format dates as YYYY-MM-DD.
 Spreadsheets are notorious for “coercing” date and time formats into proprietary numerical formats when data is entered.
 It is your responsibility to ensure that the spreadsheet you submit shows the correct dates.

 - Do not include commas in cell contents.
 For instance, do not enter in a Comments field "missing tag, could be 602."
 Instead, enter "missing tag; could be 602."
 The data will be archived as a comma-separated file, and commas within the data will cause some records to have too many fields.

 - Do not submit data with empty cells.
 Instead, enter a code for the missing observations, such as -9999 for numerical variables or NA for text variables.
 Define the missing value code in the metadata.

 - Create Metadata

 - Metadata describe the who, what, where, when and why of a dataset, and provide the details that a secondary user will need to understand and reuse your dataset.
 The information you submit will be encoded as Ecological Metadata Language (EML), the metadata standard used by the LTER Network.
 EML makes the metadata machine readable, enabling discovery and automated processing.

-- If you are archiving a single table, you may use the FCE LTER Excel Metadata Template to describe the data.
-Download an example of a completed metadata template.
-The FCE IM will use the Excel2EML tool to generate EML from the metadata you submit.
+- If you are updating a long-term dataset whose metadata are already contained within an existing FCE Excel Metadata template, you may update your metadata in the template.
+Contact the FCE IM to get the most recent version of your metadata template.
+The FCE IM will use the Excel2EML tool to generate EML from the revised template.